 Day 4: More farms!
 To my city people, this will be new, so I suggest taking a lot of pictures, but don’t be scared!
 This adventure is for everyone!
 To my small-town country people (this is more where I come from), you’re going to feel right at home.
 But still, bring your camera!
 You’re going to want to remember this scenery forever (and it’s the perfect thing to show off to your friends and family and get them interested as well!)
 Also, please bring questions!
 Haitians are super friendly and willing to answer questions.
 They love sharing their knowledge (and their coffee) with everyone!
 If you think your Creole is pretty decent, you can ask them yourself, or you can grab a guide and they will interpret for you.
 Be as curious as a kid!
 This is what’s going to make your time in Haiti a thousand times better than what I or anyone else at Singing Rooster could make it for you: your own curiosity.
 There are no stupid questions!

 Day 5: Travel day!
-If you missed any shots on your way to Thiotte, here’s your second chance!
-We’ll take the same way out as we did in (because there is no other option), so keep your cameras out and your eyes open.
+If you missed any photo opportunities on your way to Thiotte, here’s your second chance!
+We’ll take the same way out (because there is no other option), so keep your cameras ready and your eyes open.
 We’ll head to Croix des Bouquets and you’ll have a chance to visit the Metal Art District there.
 I recommend bringing some cash because you’re guaranteed to find a piece you love.
 We work with many artists here, and they are all wonderful people as well as fantastic artists!
 They use recycled oil drums, cut the tops and bottoms off, pound it into a flat sheet, and then use a hammer and chisel to cut out their designs.
 You’ll be mesmerized watching these guys (I know I was), and many of them love having their picture taken when done respectfully.

 I know many people get nervous in markets like this one, and being a young female I definitely used to be one of those people.
 But these guys are so friendly and they were all very respectful, I never felt uncomfortable or like I needed a second person with me (although I did have help when bartering for a certain painting, thank you, Justin).

 If you have an idea for a custom piece, something you’ve been thinking about for a while or something you think of on the spot, they can do that!
-We will work with you and an artist to get your design drawn up and completed, and figure out the best way to get it to you if they aren’t finished before you leave (this could also be a reason to stay in Haiti longer, there’s really no rush to come back to the States, lol).
 Once everyone is done shopping and looking around, we’ll head to a hotel and spend the night.